Step-s involutive families of vector fields, their orbits and the Poincar\'e inequality: Introduction and main results

 Given a family $\H$ and its \emph{Carnot--Carath\'eodory} distance $d_{\textup{cc}}$, a remarkable estimate which embodies many properties of the metric space $(\R^n, d_{\textup{cc}})$ is the associated Poincar\'e inequality.
 It is well known that such inequality plays a crucial role in several questions concerning analysis and geometry, consult the references \cite{FranchiLanconelli83,Jerison,SaloffCoste92,GarofaloNhieu96,Cheeger ,HajlaszKoskela,KeithZhong}, to see the Poincar\'e inequality in action.

-Although the exponential maps $\Phi$ discussed above are rather natural to study control balls and to estimate their measure, they are not directly useful to prove the Poincar\'e inequality.
-It was already observed in \cite{Jerison}, that the natural ``exponential maps'' to prove the Poincar\'e inequality should be factorizable as compositions of exponentials of the original vector fields of $\H$.
+The Poincar\'e inequality for H\"ormander vector fields was proved first by Jerison in \cite{Jerison}.
+It was observed in \cite{Jerison}, that the natural ``exponential maps'' to prove the Poincar\'e inequality should be factorizable as compositions of exponentials of the original vector fields of $\H$.
 However, in \cite{Jerison} the Poincar\'e inequality was achieved for H\"ormander vector fields with different techniques.\footnote{It must be observed that Jerison's paper also involves a study of some nontrivial global aspects of the Poincar\'e inequality which we do not discuss here.} The program implicitly suggested by Jerison was carried out in the subsequent papers \cite{LM,MM04,MM}.
 Namely, in \cite{MM}, the present authors showed that, at least for H\"ormander vector fields (even with quite rough coefficients), a ``ball-box'' double inclusion still holds if we change the map $\Phi$ in \eqref{fizz} with the \emph{almost exponential map}

 where $\expap$ denote the approximate exponentials appearing in \cite{NagelSteinWainger,VaropoulosSaloffCosteCoulhon,Morbidelli98,MM}; see~\cite[Section~2]{MontanariMorbidelli11d} for the precise definition.